CasualGANPapers/Make-A-Scene/README.md

 </p>

 ## Note: this is work in progress.
-Everyone is happily invited to contribute --> Telegram Group: https://t.me/+8JbTQl65y5w3ZjVi
+Everyone is happily invited to contribute --> Discord Channel: https://discord.gg/6jkmp3ZC

 We would love to open-source a trained model.
 The model is a billion parameter model.
 Training it requires a lot of compute.
 If anyone can provide computational resources, let us know.